43 Different Types of Hot Peppers to Grow This Season

 Early Jalapeno is a quick-maturing jalapeno variety, typically harvested green and moderately spicy.

-This early maturing variety is ready to harvest in 63 days and grow on compact plants.
+This early maturing variety is ready to harvest in 63 days and grows on compact plants.
 These peppers are perfect for stuffing, pickling, or eating raw.

 Jalafuego